kiranmak/draft-km-industrial-internet-requirements/draft-ietf-flexadress-requirements.md

 Industry control networks are increasingly becoming complex as the emphasis on convergence of OT/IT grows.
 Operational Technologies (OT) networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profinet, etc. There are more than 100 different protocols with its own packet format.
-With a greater need to integrate IT-centric applications to drive industry control, there is a need to discuss different types of requirements emerging for such a cause.
-A key property of the industry control network must be preserved that they continue to operate in their own private environment.
-It implies that an integration with IT-centric protocols should not be restrictive to the use of applications belonging to Industry control networks.
-From the Internet technologies perspective, this get identified as  a limited-domain network (LDNs) {{RFC8799}}.
+Majority of them are not IP based.
+With a greater need to integrate IT-centric applications to drive automation in industry control, there is a need to discuss different types of requirements emerging for such initiative.
+The operations in industrial networks are often driven by HMI (exchange of information between a human operator and a machine  using a software component).
+Devices in industrial control networks are different from the IoT in terms of its range, type of operations and the scope.
+Most industrial operations have custom built application, management software suitable for their own vertical domain.
+A key property of the industry control network is their own private environment.The Internet technologies identifies them as a limited-domain network (LDNs) {{RFC8799}}.
+So far, IT and OT networks have evovled seperately, but now to integrate with emerging IT applications and services, for Machine-type communications, the protocols should provide means to integrate with  IIoT.

 # Terminology
 * Industrial Control Networks